 Top of the food chain, I’ve always been aware, ever since I was a little girl, of how we as people treat animals and the environment badly.
 Always I’ve known in my heart that this is not only unfair but simply not good enough.
 So what do we do about it?
 Well that little girl did as much as she could and contributed pocket money/savings to animals charities such as WSPA and WWF, later going on to do more fundraising and again giving those monies (however minor they may have been) to causes that meant something and organisations that were (and still are) doing great work for animals across the world.
-At the age of 18 I went on a family trip to India, and on only the second day in I saw a dancing bear on the drive into Agra from Delhi and later that day saw a dog being run over.
-This sensitive soul wasn’t happy.
-Back in England (quite soon after that!)
+At the age of 18 I went on a family trip to India, and on only the second day in I saw a dancing bear on the drive from Delhi into Agra and later that day saw a dog being run over.
+My sensitive soul wasn’t happy.
 I reported the location of the dancing bear as best I could to WSPA.
 It was the least I could do and yet there is always more that can be done.
-I feel the issue of animal rights is one that has a great way to go, although much has been done even in the 30 years I have been alive by some truly incredible individuals and organisations!
+I feel the issue of animal rights is one that has a way to go, although much has been done even in the 36 years I have been alive, by some truly incredible individuals and organisations!

-Now back to windy Wellington and that dream…I went online that morning and googled a few words that led me straight to an article about bears and the work of Animals Asia.
-Founded by a Brit who moved to Hong Kong and helping animals in China and Vietnam particularly, with an emphasis on ending bear bile farming, cat and dog welfare, zoos and safari parks – I knew I’d found the organisation that I need to be supporting.
+Now back to windy Wellington and that dream…I went online that morning and was led straight to an article about bears and the work of Animals Asia.
+Founded by a British woman who moved to Hong Kong, and helping animals in China and Vietnam with an emphasis on ending bear bile farming – I knew I’d found the organisation that I needed to be supporting.
 Like the little girl, in any way I can, it doesn’t matter how small or large.
-So, here’s the sale pitch – you help support my music by downloading songs, buying CDs, paying to see me play live, buying merchandise, and in return I will give 10% of all my earnings to Animals Asia!
+So, here’s the very least I can do – I pledge to give 10% of all my earnings to Animals Asia!
 How about that?
-You can also donate directly to Animals Asia via their website.
-In any case please find out more about what they do via the social networks – facebook, youtube, twitter, and their website of course.
-Let me know if you’d like to get involved in any way, share your story, and keep up to date with my involvement in Animals Asia by returning to the site regularly, making comments on news posts and/or email me at firstname.lastname@example.org
+You can also donate directly to Animals Asia via their website, if you feel inspired to do so.
+In any case, please find out more about what they do via the social networks – facebook, youtube, twitter, and their website of course.
+Let me know if you’d like to get involved in any way, share your own “kindness” story, and keep up to date with my involvement in Animals Asia by dropping me an email me at firstname.lastname@example.org